 A couple moral issues…

 It’s not perfect, morally.
-It’s got a promiscuous character, and a couple having premarital sex, but it’s about what would be expected.
-There is very little sexual material actually ever shown (though there is a brief male butt shot in the pilot).
+It’s got a promiscuous character, and a couple having premarital sex, but nothing graphic or out of the ordinary for a typical network TV series these days.
+And there’s very little sexual material that actually shown onscreen (though there is a brief male butt shot in the pilot).

 There is also a character in a same-sex relationship, which felt unnecessary and rather tacked-on, but it’s a pretty minor plot point.